How to Stop a Dog from Chewing on Wood?

 Your Dog Must be in an Anxious State

 Dogs are no different.
-Anxiety enables them to do activities that help to calm them down or take their worries off on non-living things.
-But now, your question must be, “why is my dog anxious?”
+Anxiety enables them to do activities that help to calm them down or take their worries off of non-living things.
+But now, your question must be, “Why is my dog anxious?”

 Like human beings, dogs also experience anxiety; separation anxiety is one of the most common anxieties in dogs that causes them to act this way.
 Some of the ways by which dogs can experience separation anxiety are: